 Since Cambridge is a student-oriented city, you can find lots of ways to cut corners on your budget.
 Here are my top tips for saving money when you visit Cambridge:

-- Bike or walk everywhere – Cambridge is not a large city so you can pretty much walk or bike everywhere.
-Skip the taxis and public transportation if you’re on a budget.
+Bike or walk everywhere – Cambridge is not a large city so you can pretty much walk or bike everywhere.
+Skip taxis and public transportation if you’re on a budget.

-Public transit – Cambridge is pedestrian-friendly and you can pretty much walk everywhere.
+Public transportation – Cambridge is pedestrian-friendly and you can pretty much walk everywhere.
 However, there’s also a bus available if you need to go further afield.

 City bus fares cost 1-3 GBP per ride depending on how far you go.
 An all-day pass is 4.50 GBP.